uwo-fast/desktop-sheet-press/README.md

-# open-source-cold-and-hot-sheet-press
+# Open Source Sheet Press: General Overview

 ## Description

 The Open Source Sheet Press is a mechanical device engineered for converting plastic waste into flat sheets of recycled plastic.
-Taking inspiration from existing models such as Precious Plastics, this platform is designed with the principles of adaptability, efficiency, and sustainability in mind.
+Drawing inspiration from existing models like Precious Plastics, this platform is designed with adaptability, flexibility, and sustainability as core principles.

 ## Key Features

-1. **Adaptability**: Engineered to accommodate a variety of plastic materials.
+1. **Adaptability**: Engineered to work with a diverse range of plastic materials.
-2. **Scalability**: Modular design allows for scalability to suit various production requirements.
+2. **Scalability**: Modular design allows for easy scaling to meet various production needs.
-3. **Efficiency**: Streamlined operations to minimize energy usage and production time.
+3. **Flexibility**: Utilizes open-source and off-the-shelf components, with comprehensive documentation and multiple system topologies for customization.

 ## General Applications

-1. **Material Recycling**: Facilitates the conversion of plastic waste into reusable sheets.
+1. **Material Recycling**: Transforms plastic waste into reusable sheets.
-2. **Product Manufacturing**: Suitable for the production of flat plastic components for various applications.
+2. **Product Manufacturing**: Ideal for the production of flat plastic components across various applications.
-3. **Research and Development**: Provides a testbed for experimenting with material properties and production methods.
+3. **Research and Development**: Serves as a testbed for material properties and novel production methods.

+## Future Directions

+1. **5x5' Canadian Standardized Sheet Press**: Aiming for completion between Q4 2023 and Q1 2024, this version will meet industrial standards within the province of Ontario.
+2. **Expanding System Topologies**: Work is ongoing to offer more system variations based on desired specifications and features.
+3. **Vacuum Forming Integration**: Plans to incorporate vacuum forming capabilities, expanding the range of products that can be manufactured from the recycled plastic sheets.
+4. **Automation and Industry 4.0**: Future iterations will focus on integrating smart technologies for autonomous operation, real-time data analytics, and IoT capabilities.
+5. **Comprehensive Sourcing**: Plans to provide sourcing information tailored to various locales, considering regional regulations, standards, and availability.
+6. **Reengineering High-Cost Components**: Long-term goal to redesign non-open-source and expensive components to meet required standards and certifications.

 ## Repository Structure

-This repository will contain multiple iterations and variations of the sheet press, serving as a living document for ongoing development and improvements.
+This repository will include multiple iterations and variations of the sheet press, acting as a living document for continuous development and enhancements.

 For detailed documentation, consult the respective folders and files within this repository.